odellus/MCP-searxng/README.md

 ## Tools

-Search the web with searXNG
+Search the web with SearXNG

 ## Prompts